gkishard-workingboy/cse428/labs/lab3/readme.txt

 Total Scores:
 team 2 (p2, p4): 212 (increased by 212 this round)
 team 1 (p1, p3): 0

+When a team's score equals or exceeds 1500, the game ends and prints a message saying that team won.
+Here's an example message:
+Game over.
+Winner: team 2 (p2, p4) with score 1835

 The HoldEm game also works as expected.
 The command "./lab3.out HoldEm p1 p2 p3" yields the following output: